 To facilitate the production of a photo-licence card, applicants must either hold a:

 - obtain a Customer ID number (issued by RMS where applicants reside interstate).

 To obtain an RMS Customer ID number, an applicant needs to provide proof of identity documents such as a passport, proof of address (utility bill) and proof of signature (a credit card or similar).

 It is the SLED's understanding that RMS does not charge for this service.
 However, more information can be obtained by telephoning RMS on 1800 624 384 (for interstate callers) or 13 22 13 (for calling from NSW).

 Why must I submit certified copies?

-- You should always retain your original documents for safe keeping.
-However, as you are required to provide documentary evidence of proof of identity in support of your application, a photocopy of the original is required.
+You should always retain your original documents for safe keeping.
+However, as you are required to provide documentary evidence of proof of identity in support of your application, a photocopy of the original is acceptable.